ShahSau/ShahSau/README.md

 - 👨🏽‍💻  I'm working as a software developer.
 - 🔭  I’m currently sharpening my knowledge of Typescript and Redux.
 - 👯  I’m looking to collaborate on any project.
-- 💬  Ask me about anything about programming . -->
+- 💬  Ask me about anything about programming. -->

 ## ✉️ Let's connect:
 <p align="center">